x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/client-access-rules/procedures-for-client-access-rules.md

 ## Use the Exchange Management Shell to test Client Access Rules

-To see which Client Access Rules would affect a specific client connection to Exchange Online, use this syntax:
+To see which Client Access Rules would affect a specific client connection to Exchange, use this syntax:

 ```
 Test-ClientAccessRule -User <MailboxIdentity> -AuthenticationType <AuthenticationType> -Protocol <Protocol> -RemoteAddress <ClientIPAddress> -RemotePort <TCPPortNumber>
 ```

-This example returns the Client Access Rules that would match a client connection to Exchange Online that has these properties:
+This example returns the Client Access Rules that would match a client connection to Exchange that has these properties:

 - **Authentication type**: Basic